hudsonrio/hudsonrio.github.io/_posts/2016-6-23-Aughts_Music.md

 layout: post
 title: Pop Theory - (Emotionally) Neutral Song Titles are Boring
 ---
 How you write a commercially successfully, early-00s pop single?
-Or, what does the data tell us about how to avoid a boring song title.
+Or, what does the data tell us about how to avoid a boring song title?

 ## Context